Andrés Acebo is a partner at DeCotiis.

 - Pro Bono representation of religious group challenging municipal zoning restriction under the federal Religious Land Use and Institutionalized Persons Act and validity of a century old deed restriction in connection with the intended construction of a house of worship.

-- Rutgers School of Law - Camden, Camden, New Jersey
+- Rutgers University School of Law, Newark, New Jersey

 - Juris Doctor – 2011